pavstermeister/web-to-doc/README.md

 4. Visit each film in each category and scrape relevant data for that film
 5. Format collected data into a markdown string
 6. Store collected data as a Word document

+Check out the associated article on Dev.to -- https://dev.to/pavstermeister/from-web-to-word-using-python-4gd9

 # Dependencies